Menu

 Special Pleas

 A person who has been tried for an offence cannot be tried again for a similar offence arising out of the same facts.
 That person may plead a special plea that they have already been acquitted, convicted or discharged.
-The Canadian Charter of Rights and Freedoms also gives this right.
+The Canadian Charter of Rights and Freedoms also gives people this right.

-Entrapment & Abuse of Process
+Abuse of Process

 The police may carry out undercover activities to detect crime.
-In doing so, legally they may present a person with the opportunity to commit a crime, but they may not harass, bribe or otherwise induce the person to break the law.
-Police conduct that induces criminal behaviour is called entrapment.
-The accused person must prove entrapment.
+In doing so, they may present a person with the opportunity to commit a crime.
+Police can only do this in the following situations:

 How helpful was this article?